ThaoHienPhamNguyen/BCG-Digital-Transformation-Virtual-Internship-with-Forage/README.md

   - Analyze raw data to determine the impact of each feature

   - Create a slide presentation with a summary of your findings

-# Task Five
-Scaling up pilot using agile methodology.

-  - Organize your next sprint using a Trello board